 #5.
 Research the decisive factors

-After making the decision about the target market for localization, you need to understand the audience included in it.
-Try to research as much as possible to find potential problems or corrections you need to make to your course.
+After making the decision about the target market for localization, you need to understand the audience that it includes.
+Try to research as much as possible to find potential problems or corrections you need to make to your content.

 - check how your target groups like to pay for products or services